 posting - and include relevant data for us to include.

-13 Nov.
-2013: Guitar Players: The current Basics column is available.
+15 May 2014: Guitar Players: The most recent Guitar Basics column.
 This series focuses upon things guitar players transitioning from beginning to intermediate ability should know.
 It isn't meant to be exhaustive, but more a reference of what you should be somewhat familiar with if you've been playing for around two years.
 Visit the Archive to access past lessons.

 11 Feb.
 2014: Worship Musicians: The most recent 'The Art Of Worship' can be found here.
 This column covers a lot of ground about the music of worship; you'll read about important elements, such as arranging, composition and practicing - all kinds of stuff you should know.
 Aspects of being part of the team, whether as the worship leader or team member, are also addressed.
 So it's for all you worship music folks out there.
 The beginning is here.

-This site exists to help you, the aspiring player, to improve your skills on your instrument.
+All your QUESTIONS will be answered by e-mailing me here.
+After all, this site is all about providing you what you need to become a better player, to improve your skills on your instrument.
 And as the head of musical development, I want you to understand I take a personal interest in your improvement.
 We are not a corporate shop, we are musicians who work in the music field, so this site may not always be updated every five seconds.
 You can contact me with any questions or comments - including criticisms, requests or corrections you might have.
 And remember: there are no stupid questions.
 I pledge to give a personal response to your inquiry, not a computer generated pile of nothing.
-E-mail me here.
-After all, this site is all about providing you what you need to become a better player.

 Yes, there are a boat load of guitar sites out there.
 But a lot of them are really not very good at all.
-And don't even get us started on the wasteland that is Youtube, the repository of ineptitude and mangled guitar "experts" and their "lessons".
-So everything you say to us by way of feedback is taken very seriously.
-We look at it as a way of gauging our progress in providing you with the things you really want, as well as the things you need.
-Don't stop speaking your minds!
+And don't even get us started on the wasteland that is Youtube!
+Yes, there are good teachers on the site, we are among the few (or will be shortly).
+However, the Youtube repository of ineptitude and mangled guitar "experts" and their "lessons" is a minefield of bad choices.
+Be careful!

 My name is Geoff Arnold, and I am the head of musical development for Fretboard.com.
 I bring over 35 years of experience as an industry touring and studio musician (I am multi-instrumental) to the table.
 Why should this be important to you?
 You want an editorial staff that actually knows what they're doing, which is directed and focused, based on real world experience, and in presenting material that actually works, because it is used in the real world of music education; it is not based on notions, ideas and theories from people who don't have first hand knowledge from countless gigs or years of teaching experience.
 You want qualified professionals as consultants and contributors to this site.
 You want them all to be passionate about music.
 That's me.
 And that's our slowly growing staff.